 2 Size Matters

 On Pinterest, long, tall images command the show taking up the most visual real estate in the Pinterest feed.
-To create pins that generate action, Canva’s template creates images 735 pixels x 1102 pixels and Adobe Spark’s Pinterest template is 800 pixels x 1200 pixels.
-I use both of these sizes, and they work well.
+To create pins that generate action, Canva's template creates images 1000 pixels x 1500 pixels which is Pinterest's preferred size..
 While this size might not be optimal for your blog, you can create a pin on Pinterest with your custom graphic and embed your pin into your blog post.
 This creates an engaging invitation to repin your pinned article.

 Steps to Pin a Graphic

 - Add your custom Pinterest image with your branding and website on it.

 - Add 100 – 200 words of text to describe your pin using relevant keywords.
 Remember people tweet directly from Pinterest so keep it concise and compelling.

 - Add a link to your blog article or homepage in the description.